-Finally after numerous complaints a village health official visited the plant first in 2006 and was shocked to find the place was littered with “open containers of chicken, flies, maggots, refuse and unsanitary conditions” on the property.
-When she inspected the grease interceptors, they were “heavily full of grease and there were maggots inside“.
-Disgusted, she also couldn’t help but notice “a strong rotting meat smell“.
+Finally, after numerous complaints a village health official visited the plant first in 2006 and was shocked to find the place was littered with “open containers of chicken, flies, maggots, refuse, and unsanitary conditions” on the property.
+When she inspected the grease interceptors, they were “heavily full of grease and there were maggots inside.”
+Disgusted, she also could not help but notice “a strong rotting meat smell.”

-She visited Evanger’s several times in 2008, and every time it was, as she observed, “open containers of food and the same rotting meat smell“.
-She saw plastic crates without tight-fitting lids and, “flies and maggots around the crates“.
-There were “maggots in the grease interceptors“, which meant that they were not well maintained.
-The last time she went to Evanger’s in 2008, there were a “few bins of chicken that were left open”.
+Each time the health official visited Evanger’s, several times in 2008, every time she observed, “open containers of food and the same rotting meat smell.”
+She saw plastic crates without tight-fitting lids and, “flies and maggots around the crates.”
+There were “maggots in the grease interceptors,” which meant that they were not well maintained.
+And the last time she went to Evanger’s in 2008, there were a “few bins of chicken that were left open.”

 Since that time, Evanger’s busy fighting the case, filed an appeal of the court’s decision on September 19, 2011.
 On appeal, Evanger’s contended that summary judgment was improper and alleged numerous errors relating to the court’s judgment.

-Evanger’s has also been accused of Patent infringement, selling Kosherpet’s pet food illegally, stealing nearly $2 million worth of gas and electricity utilities, metal ID tags in their food, mislabeled food (food fraud), and failure to pay its employees overtime.
+Evanger’s has also been accused of patent infringement, selling Kosherpet’s pet food illegally, stealing nearly $2 million worth of gas and electricity utilities, having metal ID tags in their food, of selling mislabeled pet food (AKA food fraud), and failure to pay its employees overtime.
 And that’s just in recent memory.
-Despite all their problems, Evanger’s insists they have done nothing wrong.
-Ever.